 Our co-production activity and processes are open and transparent, underpinned by a shared vision and values, which we developed together.

-We hold large co-production events four times a year so our workstreams can share their ideas and our stakeholders can respond with suggestions of what sounds beneficial, what else could be developed and what might have been forgotten.
+In addition to our ongoing involvement with service-users and co-production through representation on our workstreams, we hold large co-production forums throughout the year so our workstream leads can share their ideas and our stakeholders can respond with suggestions of what sounds beneficial, what else could be developed and what might have been forgotten.

 We particularly design these events to encourage a full contribution from ‘Experts by Experience’ – those who are or have previously been users of services and who understand from first-hand experience what is needed to improve pathways, service models and the user experience.